Run Slow To Run Fast: Use The 80/20 Method To Run Faster

 Running slowly improves the efficiency of your aerobic system due to adaptations such as increases in capillary and mitochondrial densities in your muscles, increases in the strength and chamber size of your heart muscle, and increases in blood plasma volume.

-As a result of these adaptations to aerobic training, your heart and lungs are better able to take in and circulate more oxygen at higher workloads, and your muscles and tissues are able to extract and use the oxygen to generate energy aerobically.
+As a result of these adaptations to your aerobic base, your heart and lungs can take in and circulate more oxygen at higher workloads.
+Your muscles and tissues can extract and use the oxygen to generate energy aerobically.

 The more efficient your aerobic system becomes, the faster and longer you can run without getting winded or needing to produce a significant percentage of energy from exhaustive anaerobic metabolism.